Am I eligible?

 On-campus REU fellows will be provided with a three-meal-per-day, seven-day-per-week meal plan as part of your compensation package, in addition to your stipend.
 Should you choose to live off campus, you may opt for a full meal plan, a lunch-only meal plan, or no meal plan.
 Breakfast is self-served, lunch runs from 12:00-1:00 p.m., and dinner is served from 6:00-7:00 p.m.
 Our wonderful Dining Hall team will accommodate special diet requests to the best of their ability.

 What types of students are you looking for?

 Our REU program is highly competitive, and we are looking for self-motivated, well-rounded, and responsible students with problem solving skills who will positively represent the MDI Biological Laboratory.
+We are looking for students who aim for a career in research.
 Applications are especially encouraged by minorities in science and by students enrolled in primarily undergraduate institutions, including community colleges.

 I am a first-year student (freshman standing).
 Am I eligible for REU?

 Yes, you are absolutely eligible and encouraged to apply for an REU fellowship.
 Our mentors are trained in meeting students at their current academic level in order to set up their mentor-mentee team for a successful and positive research experience.